-Kellogg's Marketing Department is regarded as one of the finest marketing programs in the world and is renowned for its groundbreaking research.
-Doctoral graduates are expected to continue this tradition of scholarship.
+Kellogg's Marketing Department is regarded as one of the premiere marketing programs in the world and is renowned for its groundbreaking research and thought leadership.
+Doctoral students are expected to continue this tradition of scholarship.

 The Marketing Ph.D. program emphasizes both theoretical and empirical research.
-The program is designed to develop the theoretical knowledge and methodological skills necessary for students to become successful, productive researchers.
+The program is designed to develop the theoretical knowledge and methodological rigor necessary for students to become successful, productive, and impactful researchers.
 The marketing faculty expects students to actively engage in research projects throughout their graduate program.

-A hallmark of the Marketing Ph.D. program is the breadth and depth of training.
-Students study a broad variety of disciplines before committing to a specific research specialty.
-Moreover, much of the program is sufficiently flexible to allow each student's training to be tailored to his or her background and goals.
+A hallmark of the Kellogg Marketing Ph.D. program is the breadth and depth of training.
+Students study a variety of disciplines before committing to a specific research specialty.
+Moreover, the program is sufficiently flexible to allow each student's training to be tailored to his or her background and goals.
+However, common is a unifying goal of the program: to provide the grounds and tools for each student to become a thought leader in an area of expertise.